rozy97/ChatDotIo/README.md

 - [Release APK](#release-apk)

 ## Introduction
-Ma-Chat App means to communicate quickly and realtime with your friend.
+Chat dot io App means to communicate quickly and realtime with your friend.
 You also can find out the location of your friend.

 ## Features
 * Chat Real time